Accelerating Clinical Evidence Synthesis with Large Language Models: Introduction

+Furthermore, this study aims to fill the gap in adapting LLMs to evidence synthesis tasks, overcoming LLM's limitations in (1) hallucinations, (2) weakness in reasoning with numerical data, (3) overly generic outputs, and (4) lack of transparency and reliability~\cite{yun2023appraising}.
+Specifically, we developed an AI-driven pipeline named \method, which is optimized for (1) generating boolean queries to search citations from the literature; (2) building eligibility criteria and screening through the found citations; and (3) extracting data, including study protocols, methods, participant baselines, study results, etc., from publications and reports.
+More importantly, \method breaks down into subtasks that adhere to the established practice of systematic reviews~\cite{page2021prisma}, which facilitates experts in the loop to monitor, edit, and verify intermediate outputs.
+It also has the flexibility to allow experts to begin at any intermediate step as needed.

-This paper curated a benchmark dataset \dataset for a comprehensive evaluation.
-The dataset includes 870 involved clinical studies and more than 50,000 identified studies from 25 meta-analyses.
-It also consists of manual annotations of 1,334 study characteristics and 1,049 study results.
-We show that the \method is able to 1) retrieve a complete list of target studies from the literature, 2) follow the specified eligibility criteria to rank the most relevant studies at the top, and 3) achieve high accuracy in extracting information and clinical outcomes from unstructured documents based on user requests.
-Additionally, the extracted clinical outcomes can be standardized as input for meta-analysis (e.g., forest plots).
-We conducted a human evaluation of the synthesized evidence to demonstrate the potential value of \method in practice.
+In this study, we show that the \method is able to 1) retrieve a complete list of target studies from the literature, 2) follow the specified eligibility criteria to rank the most relevant studies at the top, and 3) achieve high accuracy in extracting information and clinical outcomes from unstructured documents based on user requests.
+Beyond providing descriptive evidence, \method can extract numerical clinical outcomes to be standardized as input for meta-analysis (e.g., forest plots).
+A human evaluation was conducted to assess the synthesized evidence.
+Finally, to validate the practical benefits, we developed an accessible web application based on \method and conducted a user study comparing two approaches: AI-assisted experts versus standalone experts.
+We measured the time savings and evaluated the output quality of each approach.
+The results show that \method significantly reduced the time required for study search, citation screening, and data extraction, while maintaining or improving the quality of the output compared to experts working alone.